GohKaiLeong/Coursera-Capstone/README.md

 The history of completed capstone projects:

-- Applied Data Science Capstone (IBM Data Science Professional Certificate, completed on 27 June 2020)
+- Applied Data Science Capstone (Completed on 27 June 2020, part of the IBM Data Science Professional Certificate)